-KPETS is a network of dependable registered volunteers who partner with their companion animal(s) to provide comfort, encouragement and rehabilitation through human/animal interactions serving our local communities.
+KPETS volunteer teams promote well-being by sharing the power of human-animal interactions serving our local communities.
 Services are provided free of charge.
 KPETS coordinates the work of these highly motivated and committed volunteers in providing thousands of pet therapy hours a year in South Central PA and Northern MD.
 Back To Top

 What is the difference between a therapy dog, a service dog and an emotional support dog?

 KPETS registers therapy dogs not service dogs or emotional support dogs (ESA).
 Therapy dogs are our own pets.
 When registered, they provide therapy for others.
 KPETS’ volunteers visit only where invited.
 We have no legal rights to public access.

 Service dogs are specially trained and then placed with a person to recognize medical conditions and perform tasks for that person only.
 Service dogs may not be petted while working as they need to remain focused on that person.

 An emotional support dog provides therapeutic support to a patient with a disabling mental illness.
 ESAs are not trained to perform tasks or recognize particular signs or symptoms but are distinguished by the close, emotional, and supportive bond between the animal and that person.
 Back To Top

 What are the requirements for a pet to become registered?